MSwoboda/yvent/README.md

 ### Main Body
 ![BODY](https://github.com/MSwoboda/yvent/blob/master/images/mainbody.png?raw=true "yVent Inside")
 The main functional component of yVent.
 Consists of main input port for 0.3-2 psi regulated pressure, standard 22mm patient output port, and threaded vent port.
 The threaded port mates with the PEEP adapter to provide a stanard PEEP recepticle.
-The threaded port can also be used with a one way HEPA filter to reduce aeorosolization of viral and bacterial particles.
+The threaded port can also be used with a one-way HEPA filter to reduce aeorosolization of viral and bacterial particles.

 ### Cover Plate
 ![COVER](https://github.com/MSwoboda/yvent/blob/master/images/cover.png?raw=true "yVent Inside")